Magic Circle 9×14-Foot Rectagon Trampoline with Enclosure

 Recommended for: Age 6 – 14

 The rated weight limit of 450 lbs is not easy to achieve.
 It requires the use of high-quality materials.
-High-grade steel is used all-around with a large diameter.
+A high-grade 14-gauge steel frame, 1.66″ in diameter is used all-around.
 The frame doesn’t bend much during bouncing and overall it gives a good sense of security.
 Steel is galvanized to help fight rust.
 There are only four legs that keep it stable, but we’ll let it slide due to its unusual shape.

 The trampoline comes with a capable enclosure.
 There are eight enclosure poles in total, and they are fairly basic.
 They are covered in a thick layer of plastic foam, though, so any contact shouldn’t cause harm.